null

 Are Scorpions Poisonous?

-All scorpions are venomous but only a few species are considered poisonous to humans.
+All scorpions are venomous.
 They use their venom to paralyze and kill their prey and to defend themselves.
 A small, young scorpion has the ability to inject the same amount of venom as a full-sized adult.
-There are only 2 scorpion species in the U.S. that are considered dangerous – the stripebacked scorpion and the Arizona bark scorpion.
+Arizona bark scorpion is the only scorpion species in the U.S. that is considered dangerous.
+The striped bark scorpion is not considered as dangerous as the Arizona bark scorpion which is the most common and widely distributed species in the United States.

-Stripebacked scorpion.
-This scorpion is 2.5 inches long and varies in color from yellowish-tan to brown.
-Its defining characteristic is 2 dark gray stripes that run the length of its back.
-Stripebacked scorpions are found in the south-central U.S. as far east as Tennessee and as far north as Illinois.
-Its sting can be extremely painful and potentially dangerous.
+• striped bark scorpion.
+This scorpion is approximately 2½ inches long and varies in color from yellowish-tan to brown.
+Its defining characteristic is 2 dark stripes that run the length of its back.
+Striped bark scorpions live in the south-central U.S. as far east as Tennessee and as far north as Illinois.

-Arizona bark scorpion.
-This scorpion is 1.5 inches long and usually golden-yellow or very light brown in color with a slender tail and pincers.
-It is found in the Southwest U.S. The Arizona bark scorpion has a very painful sting and can be potentially lethal particularly to children and the elderly.
+• Arizona bark scorpion.
+This scorpion is approximately 2-3 inches long and usually golden-yellow or very light brown in color with a slender tail and pincers.
+It is found in the Southwest U.S. The Arizona bark scorpion's sting is very painful and potentially lethal, particularly to children and the elderly.

 While most scorpion stings are not dangerous, they can be painful nonetheless.
-Symptoms associated with a scorpion sting include a small red dot and localized pain or burning at the sting site, numbness, tingling, and minor swelling.
+Symptoms associated with a scorpion sting include a small red dot and pain or burning at the sting site, numbness, tingling, and minor swelling.
 To treat a scorpion sting, clean the area with soap and water and apply a cold compress.
 If a child or elderly person is stung, seek medical attention.
-If you or anyone stung experiences trouble focusing, blurry vision, dizziness, trouble swallowing, drooling, a swollen tongue, slurred speech, or muscle twitching, go to an emergency room immediately.
+If you or anyone stung experiences any unusual symptoms—trouble focusing, blurry vision, dizziness, trouble swallowing, drooling, a swollen tongue, slurred speech, or muscle twitching— go to an emergency room immediately.

 • Seal all cracks you find in your home's foundation or siding.